 Section 7055.3 requires that, as a condition of approval of the tentative map or tentative parcel map, the subdivider will be required to dedicate land or pay a fee in lieu of dedication for the purposes of acquiring, developing, or rehabilitating County park and recreation facilities and/or assisting other providers of park and recreation facilities in acquiring, developing or rehabilitating facilities that will serve the proposed subdivision.
 The section further defines the formula for calculating this fee.
-The anticipated fee for this subdivision is \$77,074.58 for in-lieu park fees.
-A worksheet showing the computation methodology is included in Attachment E. However, the final fee shall be based upon the assessed value of the project parcel at the time of recordation of the parcel map.
+The anticipated fee for this subdivision is \$1,034.01 for in-lieu park fees.
+A worksheet showing the computation methodology is included in Attachment E. The fee is relatively low, as the property has not been sold for many years.
+The final fee shall be based upon the assessed value of the project parcel at the time of recordation of the parcel map.